magento/adobe-ims/AdminAdobeIms/README.md

 After successfully validate his identity, we are redirecting to the `Magento/AdminAdobeIms/Controller/Adminhtml/OAuth/ImsReauthCallback.php` Controller and update the `ims_verified` field.

 When the form will be submitted, we verify the identity with the `Magento/AdminAdobeIms/Plugin/ReplaceVerifyIdentityWithImsPlugin.php` Plugin.
-Here the existens of the `AdobeAccessToken` and `AdobeReAuthToken` will be checked.
+Here the existence of the `AdobeAccessToken` and `AdobeReAuthToken` will be checked.
 The reauth_token will be used to call the AdobeIms validateToken Endpoint.

 When this call is successful, the form will be submitted, otherwise we update the Message of the thrown `AuthenticationException` to return a matching error message, done by the `Magento/AdminAdobeIms/Plugin/PerformIdentityCheckMessagePlugin.php` Plugin.